probedock/probedock-rt-junit/README.md

   This is only a logging message and the status in the IDE is really that the test is skipped.
 In Probe Dock RT, you should only see the results of the filtered tests.

+  **Severe limitation**: Currently, there is no possibility to add a Junit listener.
+Therefore, the test results are not captured by Probe Dock RT when run directly in Intelij IDEA.
+If Maven is used to run the tests, there is no problem.

+* NetBeans 8+.
+As NetBeans use a Maven command to run the tests, the integration is really smooth.
+The tests filtered are marked as skipped.

 ## Contributing